 Title IV, Part A of ESSA is intended to improve student's academic achievement by increasing the capacity of the district and schools to provide all students with access to a well-rounded education, improve school conditions for student learning, and improve the use of technology to improve the academic achievement and digital literacy for all students.
 The Title IV allocation grant objectives, activities, and expenditures were developed based on a needs assessment.
-Data were reviewed to determine strengths and areas of need along with actions/services identified to address these needs.
-Title IV funds will be used to supplement the goals and actions/services in the LCAP, including supporting a Well-Rounded Education, Safe and Healthy Students, and the Effective Use of Technology.
-To that end, the Cambrian School District is proposing the following activities to provide additional supplemental services and programs dependent on available funding for the Cambrian School District's Local Control and Accountability Plan.
+Data were reviewed to determine strengths, areas of need, and actions/services identified to address these needs.
+Title IV funds will supplement the goals and actions/services of the LCAP, including supporting a Well-Rounded Education, Safe and Healthy Students, and the Effective Use of Technology.
+To that end, the Cambrian School District proposes the following activities to provide additional supplemental services and programs dependent on available funding for the Cambrian School District's Local Control and Accountability Plan.